Skip to main content

 Common Causes of Ambulance Accidents

-There are several factors when considering the causes of an ambulance accident.
+There are several factors to consider when considering the causes of an ambulance accident.
 In some cases, injuries result because a patient is improperly secured, or objects within the cab of an ambulance are improperly stored.

 Some ambulance accidents are unpreventable, and involve other negligent drivers—others result from the negligence of ambulance drivers, hospitals or medical transport providers.